 Here's how to get started:

-- If you get accepted into the "HIR" program, you will move into Nkwashi on March 12 and start Microverse's full-time program on March 22, 2021.
+If you get accepted into the "HIR" program, you will move into Nkwashi a few days before starting Microverse's full-time program.

 Learn more about Microverse through our most frequently asked questions.